 People with histrionic personality disorder are often controlling.
 As a result, they may have difficulty in maintaining or achieving an intimate relationship.
 Because people with this disorder are sexually provocative, such behavior threatens relationship with their friends.
 People with this disorder may be unaware that their behavior alienates their friends.

 People with histrionic may also become easily bored with the usual routine.
 They tend to immediately satisfy their wants.
 They also have poor enthusiasm for everything they do.
 Because of this, they may find difficulty in establishing a long-term relationship.

 Some people call it “narcissist personality disorder” or “narcissist personality”.
 However, the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) formally called it a narcissistic personality disorder.
 The essential feature of this disorder is the long pattern of grandiosity and demand for constant admiration while lacking empathy.
 But people with narcissistic personality disorder are vulnerable to any form of criticism.

 A narcissistic personality disorder can negatively affect a person in many ways.
 A person with this mental disorder may fail in their relationship, job, academic, and financial undertakings.
 Because people with this disorder always demand attention and admiration, people may consider them self-centered.

-Avoidant personality disorder is a type of psychological disorder that is characterized by extreme anxious about being criticized by other people.
+An avoidant personality disorder is a type of psychological disorder that is characterized by extreme anxiety about being criticized by other people.
 Thus, people with avoidant personality avoid social interaction.
-If interact with others, they are extremely nervous, and sensitive to negative comments.
+If interacting with others, they are extremely nervous, and sensitive to negative comments.
 During a conversation, they put extra care into their words not to say something that would lead to embarrassment.